 For further information click on this link: www.itsgoodtotalk.org.uk

-No. Currently we do not provide telephone counselling.
-We recommend all clients make a first "one off" assessment appointment to come in and find out about Relate NI services.
+Yes.
+Currently we are providing both telephone & webcame counselling.
+We recommend all clients make a first "one off" assessment appointment to come in and find out about Relate NI services as long as it is safe to do so.
+Otherwise, we can have this initial discussion over zoom or the telephone.
 We have 9 centres through Northern Ireland.
 To make an appointment at any of our centres please call 02890 323454.

 Relate counsellors have all received special training in relationship counselling.
 It takes 2 to 3 years to become a fully qualified Relate counsellor.
 They undergo further specialist training in areas such as family counselling, domestic violence/abuse counselling and sex therapy.